Internet-of-People/mercury-rust/README.md

  - `keyvault` provides hierarchical deterministic key generation for multiple different cipher suites and unified serialization of cryptographic components (public and secret keys, ids, signatures, etc).
- - `osg` defines the basic profile data model and interfaces for the Open Social graph.
+ - `did` aligns our `keyvault` implementation with decentralized identities from W3C.
+ - `claim` implements verifiable claims as a foundation for certificates, social relations and shareable user data in general
+ - `prometheus` provides a backend library for handling your identities and claims and a daemon binary for exposing library calls to external GUIs
- - `prometheus-cli` implements a command line tool as the simplest user interface to manage your profiles and relations in the Social Graph
+ - `prometheus-cli` implements a command line tool as the simplest user interface to this daemon
  - `home-protocol` contains the basics for network communication, defining services provided by home nodes operating the network and how clients can use these services.
    File `protocol/mercury.capnp` describes a simple network protocol with Cap'n'Proto while `mercury-capnp/mod.rs` contains client and server implementations for Rust.
  - `home-node` implements the server side by providing the services of the protocol to clients.
  - `connect` implements the client side of the protocol.
-This includes an admin API to manage your profiles an dApp SDK providing common building blocks to create distributed applications.
+This includes an admin API to manage your profiles and an dApp SDK providing common building blocks to create distributed applications.
-   It also contains work towards a service daemon serving these APIs via JsonRpc.
  - `examples/TheButton` is a sample distributed application built on the dApp SDK
  - `test` and `prometheus-test` contain integration tests between different crates.
  - `storage` contains experimentation on a generic storage layer using hash-based "indexing"